TheMathematicFanatic/MF_Tools/README.md

 ### SurroundingRectangleUnion(*mobjects)
 Takes several mobjects and returns a VMobject that surrounds them.
+Inspired by @Viks on Manim Discord.

 First it constructs SurroundingRectangles around each mobject with the given `buff` parameter and then Unions them all together.
 This may result in a single polygon, or multiple polygons, up to one for each mobject if none intersect.
 Tune so that as many of them merge as you desire.